-Once a DHCP server has allocated an IP address, you will need to know it in order to access the Wizard IP via a network connection.
+Once a DHCP server has allocated an IP address, you will need to know it in order to access the Wizard IP Plus via a network connection.
 To discover the allocated IP address:

-- 1 In either the local or remote Network configuration screens, set the 'Use DHCP' option to 'Yes' and select 'Save'.
-Once the page is saved, the Wizard IP will contact the DHCP server and obtain a new address. - 2 Re-enter the same 'Network configuration' screen where the new IP address and network mask should be displayed.
+- 1 In the local Network configuration screens, set the 'Use DHCP' option to 'Yes' and select 'Save'.
+Once the page is saved, the Wizard IP Plus will contact the DHCP server and obtain a new address. - 2 Re-enter the same 'Network configuration' screen where the new IP address and network mask should be displayed.